How to Plan the Perfect African Safari

 The largest colony of Cape Fur Seals, elephants, cheetah, lion.

-In case you don’t have a specific goal in mind, do a bit of research to find out what activities spark your interest, or just contact your African safari experts and tell them what your likes and dislikes on a holiday are.
-They should be able to help you formulate a plan/route for your trip.
+Don’t have a specific goal in mind?
+Do a bit of research to find out what activities spark your interest, or just contact your African safari experts and tell them what you like and dislike on a holiday.
+They should be able to help you figure out what your perfect African safari would look like.

 jeep of people on safari spotting cape buffalo